 Similarly, never assume that the software is entirely glitch-free.
 Yes, even your meticulously maintained and painfully debugged code could very well harbor a latent problem.
 Even small embedded systems are now getting frightfully complicated, making proving software correctness all but impossible.
 After fixing a hundred bugs, are you really sure there's not one or two obscure ones still left?

-It would be nice to write code that can survive any sort of software bug but surely this is impossible.
+bug but surely this is impossible.
 However, with a little forethought you can usually craft firmware that, by its design, is robust enough to handle many sorts of faults.

 Always write exception handlers.
 The 80x88 traps on divide overflows, yet a staggering number of DOS applications exit to the operating system on a divide fault.
 Can you really guarantee that your application will never do a divide by zero?
 Spend the few minutes needed to write a short routine to gracefully recover from unanticipated division problems.
 Other processors trap on other sorts of errors.
 Always fill these trap vectors with some sort of recovery routine.